junglesta/wherenodoctor/_posts/2016-01-01-02-sicknesses-that-are-often-confused.md

 # [19](#page-19)
 {:.no_toc}

-## EXAMPLES OF INFECTIOUS DISEASES
+## examples of INFECTIOUS DISEASES

 Organism that causes the sickness: